sul-dlss-labs/slac-warc/README.md

 8. write the WARC record to a new file

-Once the new WARC data has been generated the original WARC data and the new WARC_rewrites.warc file can be indexed just like any other content, and there is a record of what actually happened for anyone that looks at the WARC data again.
+Once the new WARC data has been generated the original WARC data and the new `SLAC_2022.warc` file can be accessioned as a new SDR item (hopefully how you found this documentation), and there is a record of what actually happened for anyone that looks at the WARC data again.
 It would be great if playback interfaces displayed the information in the WARC-Creation-Date and WARC-Source-URI headers, but that's left as an exercise for another time.

 To run `rewrite.py` you'll need to get the data from the SDR and put the files in the `data` directory.
 You can get them from Argo at: